Eliah-Lakhin/lufo-website/src/articles/gameplay/interaction-model.md

 Public distributions may influence other agent's desirability to support certain initiatives based on their personal interests and traits.
 Positive progress towards the project completion raises project member's personal reputation in the community and the overall interest towards the project, but failures may lower these metrics.
 As such, agents with high Secretivity trait level tend to hide this information in the public field.

 Article's attention effect depends on the publisher's general reputation.
-The higher reputation is the more agents "read" the article and react the article.
+The higher reputation is the more agents "read" the article and react to the article.

 When the agent publishes an item he is able to also refer some relevant articles published previously by other agents.
 Depending on the publishing article effect this may raise or lower other agent's reputation slightly and boost/reduce the effect of referred article accordingly.